 1. Community Wellness Blood Panels

 Community Wellness Blood Panels may be completed at either Winneshiek Medical Center (WMC), Decorah Gundersen Clinic, or another in-network care provider.
 The wellness program has also partnered with WMC and Gundersen to bring screenings to campus every month (see dates below).
-Please email Vicky Jaeger to schedule a time.
+You may self-schedule an appointment using our 10to8 scheduling software.

 Community Wellness Blood Panels cost $40-$45, which is reimbursed by insurance, and measure your Lipids panel (cholesterol, triglycerides, HDL and LDL) , glucose (blood sugar), TSH, hemoglobin, creatinine, potassium, calcium, ALT, and sodium.
 Additional testing for PSA (additional $35/$40) is available.
 WMC only provides the lipid panel, glucose and TSH.
 If you are unsure if you would benefit from these tests, we advise discussing them with your primary care provider first.